ArshadAman/outgrow-native/README.md

 # OutGrow App

-A mobile learning platform for tech skill development with interactive quizzes and educational content.
+A mobile learning platform for tech skill development with interactive quizzes and educational content

 ## Project Structure